eghouti/BinaryConnect/README.md

 # BinaryConnect
-This is a pytorch implementation of BinaryConnect on Wide Residual Networks (WideResNets).
+This is a pytorch implementation of Binary Connect on Wide Residual Networks (WideResNets).